 In most cases, a slight case of depression may not hinder your application for coverage at all.
 However, other factors may have an effect, such as the type of medication that you take, and if you have had any suicide attempts.

 If you’ve received a rejection, you can opt for a no exam option.
 There is no medical examination required, but they will still ask you all the questions.

 There are several advantages and disadvantages to these no medical exam plans.

 The most notable benefit to these plans is that anyone can buy one of these plans, and you can get accepted for coverage much quicker.
 No exam gets you approved in days.
 Not months.

 No exam coverage will cost more.
 Without the exam included, they are taking on some additional risk, which they are going to be wary of.

 How And Where To Apply For Life Insurance

-When seeking life insurance with a depression history or any other special circumstance, such as life insurance as a veteran, it is always a good idea to shop through a company that has access to more than just one insurance carrier.
-This way, you will be able to compare different policies, benefits, and premium quotes.
-If you’re ready to begin the comparison process, we can help.
+When seeking life insurance with a depression history or any other special circumstance, such as life insurance as a veteran, it is always a good idea to shop through a company which has expertise in this area.

 If you use an agent who hasn’t dealt with these situations before, then you could find yourself being declined or facing massive premiums.